A note on exterior stability of isolated singularity formation for nonlinear wave equations: Introduction

 b) The solutions of \cref{in:thm:self_similar_existence} b) for $d=7$ are co-dimension one stable with respect to smooth perturbations in the backward lightcone, up to spacetime translation of the point of blow up. \end{theorem}

-While \cref{in:thm:self_similar_stability} comes with certain quantitative control, we actually require more precise control in order to apply our main result; in particular, we require regularity with respect to the vector fields $u\partial_u, x_i\partial_{x_j}-x_j\partial_{x_i}$ (i.e.~conormal regularity), and, moreover, with respect to the vector field $r\partial_t$.\footnote{Here, and throughout the rest of the paper, a $\pu$ or $\pv$ derivative is always meant to be evaluated in double null coordinates, whereas $\partial_t$ and $\partial_{x_j}$-derivatives are always meant to be evaluated in Cartesian coordinates, and $\partial_r$ is meant to be evaluated in $(t,r, x/|x|)$-coordinates.} We state this as conjecture for the perturbed solutions $\phi$, assuming they are all renormalised to a time of singularity formation $t=0$: \begin{conjecture}[Type I: Stability with additional conjectured regularity] All existence statements below refer to existence in the region $\mathcal{X}=(\{v\leq 0\}\cup \{t\leq -0.9\})\cap\{-1\leq u<0\}$.
+While \cref{in:thm:self_similar_stability} comes with certain quantitative control, we actually require more precise control in order to apply our main result; in particular, we require regularity with respect to the vector fields $u\partial_u, x_i\partial_{x_j}-x_j\partial_{x_i}$ (i.e.~conormal regularity \textit{along $\C$}), and, moreover, with respect to the vector field $r\partial_t$ (which corresponds to conormal regularity \textit{in the interior} of $\C$; see already \cref{rem:in:relevance}).\footnote{Here, and throughout the rest of the paper, a $\pu$ or $\pv$ derivative is always meant to be evaluated in double null coordinates, whereas $\partial_t$ and $\partial_{x_j}$-derivatives are always meant to be evaluated in Cartesian coordinates, and $\partial_r$ is meant to be evaluated in $(t,r, x/|x|)$-coordinates.} We state this regularity as conjecture for the perturbed solutions $\phi$, assuming they are all renormalised to a time of singularity formation $t=0$: \begin{conjecture}[Type I: Stability with additional conjectured regularity] All existence statements below refer to existence in the region $\mathcal{X}=(\{v\leq 0\}\cup \{t\leq -0.9\})\cap\{-1\leq u<0\}$.
 Let $\phi$ denote a solution of \cref{in:thm:self_similar_stability} arising from smooth initial data.